 “Surely He shall deliver you from the snare of the fowler and from the perilous pestilence.
 He shall cover you with His feathers, and under His wings you shall take refuge; His truth shall be your buckler and shield.
 You shall not be afraid of the terror by night, nor of the arrow that flies by day, nor of the pestilence that walks in darkness, nor of the destruction that lays waste at noonday.
 A thousand may fall at your side, and ten thousand at your right hand; but it shall not come near you.”Psalm 91:3-7

-The church as a whole was so vocal on claiming the protection Psalm 91 offers that surely we must be prepared to stand on this promise in faith.
+The church as a whole was so vocal on claiming the protection Psalm 91 offers at the beginning of the “pandemic” that surely we must be prepared to stand on this promise in faith.
 However, what I have personally witnessed seems to be a degree of disguised fear mixed in with faith, especially when discussing face masks.
 Perhaps we wear them because it is not worth the risk of getting sick, or perhaps we wear them because we are afraid for the possibility of others getting sick but not exactly for ourselves, or perhaps we wear them because everyone else in society is wearing them and people tend to get upset if we don’t, or perhaps it is due to a mask mandate in a certain store or an entire city (more on this later).
-Whatever way we decide to rationalize face coverings, it is important to admit that all of these reasons certainly include a degree of fear, whether it’s the fear of illness, the fear of being ridiculed by others, or the fear of breaking the rules.
-My intention with including this section on fear is not to convict you (only the Holy Spirit does that), but I must bring it up because it certainly applies as one of the biggest reasons Christians wear face masks.
+Whatever way we decide to rationalize covering our faces, it is important to admit that all of these reasons certainly include a degree of fear, whether it’s the fear of illness, the fear of being ridiculed by others, or the fear of breaking the rules.
+My intention with including this section on fear is not to convict you, and I’m not saying it is a sin to cover your face either, but I must bring it up because it certainly applies as one of the biggest reasons Christians wear face masks.

 The Bible has a lot to say about fear.
 Let’s explore some verses that definitely apply to our current mask situation regarding fear: